reggieterry/reggieterry.github.io/_posts/2022-05-03-job-hunting.md

 Now that I have ALL the degrees out there, what happens?
 How can I take what I have learned over the last 13 years and relate it to what type of experience these companies are requiring for these positions?
 It's beginning to become a struggle in looking for employment because the skills are becoming clouded.

+#July 7

+#What is up with these Job Descriptions and the Job Market?

+Have you ever wondered about what analysts mean when they say it is an "employee's market"?
+Or that the job market is working in the employee's favor?
+How do they know this?
+What magical tools do they have to say that it is in our favor?
+Looking at several job descriptions, I have come across a total oxymoron within some.
+The job posting states that the position is "entry level".
+But the position requires a minimum of 1 to 3 years of experience.
+Correct me if I'm wrong, but when did an entry level position require someone to have "experience"?
+So what you are telling me is that a college graduate with NO experience is excluded from applying to your position?
+Or someone who has 5+ years of experience in another company and is looking for a career change is excluded?